TheOfficialFloW/GePatch/README.md

 ## Changelog v0.13

 - Fixed issue where some games would render a black screen only.
-- Fixed issue where some games would crash because.
+- Fixed issue where some games would crash because vertices were updated multiple times.

 ## Changelog v0.12